ChiefMonk/CSNetworksAssignment/README.md

 Running:
  In the IDE:
  - To run the server, run the project in debug mode and select uct.cs.networks.ui.ChatServer.
- - To run the client, run the ChatClient.java class from the IDE.
+ - To run the client, run the uct.cs.networks.ui.ChatClient.java class from the IDE.
 Run atleast 2 clients

 # Starting a Session
 - Server